 As “Blue Girl” in the brothel scene from 1980’s Galaxina.
 A very small part for Susan, considering she’d already established herself as a fairly good draw among Playboy readers after her starring role in H.O.T.S.
 However, Galaxina was the then-newly-crowned Playmate of the Year Dorothy Stratten’s star vehicle and the film had no other prominent female part for Susan.
 I’ve wondered; if Dorothy had turned down the project or had been killed before it started production, perhaps it still would have been made with Susan in the title role instead.

+As Lily Carpenter in Death Screams.
+Released in May of 1982, this was Susan’s last film appearance.
 While it was one of her best acting jobs, it wasn’t one of her more memorable roles.

 Her January 1977 centerfold, photographed by Ken Marcus